davidfague/Neural-Modeling/README.md

 Start with setup.py

 To run a simulation:
-    Use scripts/configure_sim_params.py to make changes to define and change the simulation(s).
+    Use configure_sim_params.py to make changes to define and change the simulation(s).
 Default parameters are in constants.py.

-    Use scripts/AA_pre_sim.py to prepare simulation(s).

-    Use scripts/AA_sim_then_post_parallel.py to run and analyze simulation(s).
+    Use AA_run_pipeline.py to prepare, run, and analyze simulations.

     Check simulations/{your_sims_dir}/{your_sim_dir} for results.